read2me-online/read2me-widget/README.md

 `BackendWrapper` has a few methods: `get()`, `create()`, `deleteCache()` and `refreshCreate()`

 To send analytics, you'll be using `Read2Me.AnalyticsBackendWrapper` which is a class with static methods.

+Widgets created using the simple setup are exposed through `Read2Me.PlayerInstances`.

 # Credits
 - standard design based on https://www.uplabs.com/posts/music-player-2814ecbb-e0e3-4de1-b488-364455ec8cc5